Flowtrade-quant/QuantowerKB/portfolio-panels/historical-symbols.md

 ### Symbol settings

 To correctly perform the backtesting, you need to configure parameters of the symbol that you want to load.
-If the requiring history refers to the existing trade symbol in Quantower, then the settings can be simply borrowed by pressing _**“Get from real symbol”**_ button.
+If the requiring history refers to the existing trade symbol in FlowTrade, then the settings can be simply borrowed by pressing _**“Get from real symbol”**_ button.

 ![Symbol settings](../.gitbook/assets/historical-symbol-settings-first-step.gif)